Application process Your application and admissions process at SRH Berlin

 Compulsory Health Insurance for Germany

-According to the German Social Security Act, every student at a state or state-recognized university must provide proof of sufficient health insurance coverage for the entire period of study.
-Without sufficient proof, the student may be admitted to study, but he/she will not be enrolled at a German university.
+According to the German Social Security Act, every student at a state or state-recognised university must provide proof of sufficient health insurance coverage for the entire period of study.
+Without sufficient proof, the student may be admitted to study, but they will not be enrolled at a German university.

-- When you have taken out a public German insurance plan (e.g. AOK, TK, Barmer, etc.), notify your German health insurance company of your enrollment at SRH Berlin (H0001420).
+• When you have taken out a public German insurance plan (e.g. AOK, TK, Barmer, etc.), notify your German health insurance company of your enrolment at SRH Berlin (H0001420).
 Your health insurance will send us an ESMV, i.e. the digital confirmation of your health insurance.

-II) International Insurance or German Private Health Insurance (no travel insurance!)
+International Insurance or Private Health Insurance (no travel insurance!)

-- You have a health insurance from your home country OR you can sign up for a German private student health insurance plan.
-This applies especially to students above the age of 30, European Health insurance Card EHIC users, AT 11 users or similar.
+• You have a health insurance from another country of the European Union (EHIC) OR you can sign up for a private student health insurance plan.

-The public German health insurance company of your choice will send us an ESMV, i.e. the digital confirmation of your private health insurance.
+• The public German health insurance company of your choice will send us an ESMV, i.e. the digital confirmation of your private or European health insurance.

 It may be that your private/international insurance is not sufficient.
 You will be informed about this and must adjust your health insurance plan accordingly.